-To be able to source, prepare and export consignments described in Error!
-Reference source not found. (sea) and Table B2 (air), exporters must make an application to the department to vary their AA (or as part of a new AA application).
+To be able to source, prepare and export consignments described in Table B1 (sea) or Table B2 (air), exporters must make an application to the department to vary their AA (or as part of a new AA application).
 The proposed management plan must be included in the application.